Skip to main content

 Globe and Mail·Apr 10

-Don Davies, a member of parliament, will be the main person speaking for the NDP in the House of Commons.
-This is because the new leader of the NDP, Avi Lewis, is going to focus on improving the party before trying to get a seat in parliament himself.
-Davies will help the NDP get their ideas across while Lewis works on making the party stronger.
+Don Davies, a Member of Parliament, will be the main NDP person in Parliament.
+This is because the new NDP leader, Avi Lewis, is focusing on improving the party before trying to get a seat in Parliament himself.
+Davies will help the NDP get their ideas heard while Lewis works on the party.

 After five floor crossings, how close are the Liberals to a majority?